 CMA certification is granted by IMA (Institute of Management Accountants) after passing the CMA exam.

-The CMA exam incudes two parts:
+The CMA exam includes two parts:

 Key Differences between CPA vs CMA at a Glance